Shopify/polaris/.changeset/warm-days-doubt.md

 '@shopify/polaris': patch
 ---

-Fixed a bug where collapsible wouldn't update height when children change
+Fixed a bug where `Collapsible` wouldn't update height when children change